Volleyball Glossary

 Double Contact

-Dump Set
+Dump

-The setter’s own attack on two: push, one-hand, or tip.
-You sell the wide set, wait for the block to drift, and drop the second ball in the open hole.
+The setter’s own attack on 2nd touch: push, one-hand, or tip.
+You sell the wide set, wait for the block to drift, and drop the second ball in the open area.
 FIVB back-row player rules still apply, so a back-row setter can only “dump” on a contact below the height of the net, while a front-row setter can attack a ball completely above the net.
 That is why many teams script dumps the moment their setter is in zone 2 or 3 on the front row.

 F